-Alessandro Iannaccone, MD, MS, FARVO is Professor of Ophthalmology at the Duke University Department of Ophthalmology, in Durham, NC, where he serves as the Director of the newly established Center for Retinal Degenerations and Ophthalmic Genetic Diseases.
-Prior to joining Duke University on September 2016, Dr. Iannaccone was an Associate Professor of Ophthalmology at the Hamilton Eye Institute in Memphis, TN, where he served as the founding Director of the Retinal Degenerations & Ophthalmic Genetics Service and the Lions’ Visual Function Diagnostic Lab since 1997.
+Alessandro Iannaccone, MD, MS, FARVO is Professor of Ophthalmology and Director of the Center for Retinal Degenerations and Ophthalmic Genetic Diseases, which was established in 2016.
+Prior to joining Duke University, Dr. Iannaccone was an Associate Professor of Ophthalmology at the Hamilton Eye Institute in Memphis, TN, where he served as the founding Director of the Retinal Degenerations & Ophthalmic Genetics Service and the Lions’ Visual Function Diagnostic Lab since 1997.

 Dr. Iannaccone received his medical degree from the University La Sapienza, Rome, Italy, where he also completed his residency in Ophthalmology, followed by fellowships on retinal degenerations with Dr. Jacobson at the Scheie Eye Institute, University of Pennsylvania and on pediatric retinal and optic nerve diseases at the University of Tennessee Health Science Center, where he subsequently also obtained a Masters in Biostatistics and Epidemiology.

-Dr. Iannaccone’s research has received uninterrupted funding since 1998 through numerous grants, contracts, and awards from federal agencies, private foundations, and industry, including a K23 Award, an R21 and an R01 from the National Eye Institute, and a Career Development Award from Research to Prevent Blindness (RPB), followed in 2012 by the RPB’s Physician Scientist Award.
-In 2009 he also received the ARVO/Alcon Clinician-Scientist Research Award.
-He has served as Site PI for numerous clinical studies and trials, such as the CNTF and the valproic acid trials for retinitis pigmentosa (RP).
+Dr. Iannaccone’s research has received uninterrupted funding since 1998 through numerous grants, contracts, and awards from federal agencies, private foundations, and industry, including a K23 Award, an R21 and an R01 from the National Eye Institute, a Career Development Award from Research to Prevent Blindness (RPB), and the prestigious RPB’s Physician Scientist Award.
+He also received the ARVO/Alcon Clinician-Scientist Research Award.
+He has been serving for over 15 years as Site PI for numerous multicenter clinical studies and trials focused primarily on inherited retinal and macular diseases.
+Lastly, he is a Key Opinion Leader (KOL) consultant for numerous companies involved in efforts to develop treatments and cures for inherited retinal and macular diseases.

 Education and Training